djplaner/canvas-collections/docs/getting-started/install/is-it-working.md

 By default, Canvas Collections is turned off.
 Use the toggle to turn it on.
 Initially, you won't see much change, beyond a slight difference in the Collections configuration element.

-!!! note "Has to be on to make changes to the Modules page"
+!!! note "Has to be on to make changes"

 	Collections will only modify the Canvas module view when it is turned on.